 Grades K & 1

-This program aims to resume live classes in the fall.
-They are scheduled to meet twice a month in our Allen Place building.
+This program meets weekly in our Allen Place building.
 At this age, we seek to familiarize children with scripture stories, learn their fundamental prayers, and express themselves through art and activities.
 Parents are encouraged to attend with their children.

-Grade 2 has a standard religious education program but also includes Sacramental preparation for First Reconciliation and First Eucharist.
+Grade 2 has a comprehensive program focused on Sacramental preparation for First Reconciliation and First Eucharist.